-Upper and Lower Limits for Cell Parameters Specifies the range for upper and lower limits of unit cell parameters to be added automatically to BGMN Structure files (.str) created from CIF or ICDD XML structure files.
+Unit Cell Parameters Specifies the range for upper and lower limits of unit cell parameters to be added automatically to BGMN Structure files (\.str) created from CIF or ICDD XML structure files.
+The same limits will be applied if unit cell parameters are released for refinement in the control file.